Resignation Letter for Personal Reasons (14 Best Examples)

 Ask questions

-If you have any questions for the employer, for example, how to handle issues with company-provided- benefits and vacation time payouts, severance package, security pass checks, etc., consider asking in the letter.
+If you have any questions for the employer, for example, about how to handle issues with company-provided- benefits and vacation time payouts, severance packages, security pass checks, etc., consider asking in the letter.

 In such scenarios, it is acceptable to resign over a phone call or send an official email correspondence notifying the employer that you will resign from your job.
 Nonetheless, you will still have to be professional about it.